John Henry (folklore): Big Bend Tunnel

-Sociologist Guy B. Johnson investigated the legend of John Henry in the late 1920s.
+Sociologist Guy Benton Johnson investigated the legend of John Henry in the late 1920s.
 He concluded that John Henry might have worked on the Chesapeake and Ohio Railway's (C&O Railway) Big Bend Tunnel but that "one can make out a case either for or against" it.
-That tunnel was built near Talcott, West Virginia, from 1870 to 1872 (according to Johnson's dating), and named for the big bend in the Greenbrier River nearby.
+The tunnel was built near Talcott, West Virginia, from 1870 to 1872 (according to Johnson's dating), and named for the big bend in the Greenbrier River nearby.

 Some versions of the song refer to the location of John Henry's death as "The Big Bend Tunnel on the C. & O." In 1927, Johnson visited the area and found one man who said he had seen it.

 This man, known as Neal Miller, told me in plain words how he had come to the tunnel with his father at 17, how he carried water and drills for the steel drivers, how he saw John Henry every day, and, finally, all about the contest between John Henry and the steam drill.

 "When the agent for the steam drill company brought the drill here," said Mr. Miller, "John Henry wanted to drive against it.
 He took a lot of pride in his work and he hated to see a machine take the work of men like him.

 "Well, they decided to hold a test to get an idea of how practical the steam drill was.
 The test went on all day and part of the next day.

 "John Henry won.
 He wouldn't rest enough, and he overdid.
 He took sick and died soon after that."

 Mr. Miller described the steam drill in detail.
 I made a sketch of it and later when I looked up pictures of the early steam drills, I found his description correct.
 I asked people about Mr. Miller's reputation, and they all said, "If Neal Miller said anything happened, it happened."

 When Johnson contacted Chief Engineer C. W. Johns of the C&O Railroad regarding Big Bend Tunnel, Johns replied that "no steam drills were ever used in this tunnel."
 When asked about documentation from the period, Johns replied that "all such papers have been destroyed by fire."

 Talcott holds a yearly festival named for Henry, and a statue and memorial plaque have been placed in John Henry Historical Park at the eastern end of the tunnel.